bert-github/gf-markdown-awk/README.md

   Foo
 ```

 should create an empty list item and a paragraph, but instead creates a list item with the ‘Foo’ inside.
-(Workaround: Reduce the indent of the text.)
+(Workaround: Reduce the indent of `Foo’.)

+‘Rule 10’ is not implemented.
+It says that `*foo**bar*` should be `<em>foo**bar</em>`, but the current implementation produces `<em>foo</em<em>bar</em>` instead.

+When two potential emphasis spans overlap, it is not always the first that takes precedence.
+(Violates ‘rule 15’.)

+It is possible to create a nested link by putting an autolink inside another link: `[a link <http://example.org/path1> inside anchor text](http://example.org/path2)`.
+(The cmark and cmark-gfm implementations do this, too.)